-The College/University Transfer degree programs are designed for the person who wishes to transfer to a four-year institution.
-The programs consist of a 44-hour general education core with courses in English composition, humanities/fine arts, social/behavioral sciences, and natural sciences/mathematics that lead to an Associate in Arts degree (AA) or an Associate in Science degree (AS).
-The general education core is transferable to all UNC institutions as a block, whether or not the student has completed the AA or AS degree, provided the student has earned a grade of "C" or better in all the courses.
+The Associate of Arts (AA) is a two year degree designed for the person who wishes to transfer to a four-year institution.
+The programs consist of a 44-hour general education core with courses in English composition, humanities/fine arts, social/behavioral sciences, and natural sciences/ mathematics.
+The general education core is transferable to all UNC institutions as a block, whether or not the student has completed the AA degree, and provided the student has earned a grade of "C" or better in all the courses.
 These courses parallel those required during the first two years of study at four-year colleges and universities.

-The Associate in Arts Program concentrates heavily on the humanities and social sciences and is recommended for those who plan to continue a Bachelor of Arts degree program.
-Students in the AA program are required to take the general education core courses in English composition, humanities/fine arts, social/behavioral sciences, and natural sciences/mathematics.
+The AA Program concentrates heavily on the humanities and social sciences and is recommended for those who plan to continue a Bachelor of Arts degree program.
+Students in the AA program are required to take the general education core courses in English composition, humanities/ fine arts, social/behavioral sciences, and natural sciences/mathematics.
 In addition to this core, students must take additional college transfer courses based on their specialized interests and needs for a total of 65 semester hour credits.
-As an additional option for students, the Associate in Arts program is offered as an online degree program.
+As an additional option for students, the AA program is offered as an online degree program.